Tent Type Backpacking, Dome

 What We Think

-This tent scored a 8.1 overall, earning high marks for livability and ease of setup while making honest tradeoffs on weight and hot-weather ventilation.
+This tent scored a 8.1 overall, earning high marks for its generous interior and genuinely quick setup while asking you to accept some honest tradeoffs on weight and ventilation.

 Space & Comfort